stacks-network/stacks-core/sip/sip-003-peer-network.md

 2. The receiver replies with a `HandshakeAccept` with its public key and services.

-On success, both sender and receiver add each other to their frontier neighbor sets.
+On success, the sender adds the receiver to its frontier set.
+The receiver may do so as well, but this is not required.

 If the receiver is unable to process the `Handshake`, the receiver should reply with a `HandshakeReject` and temporarily blacklist the sender for a time.